WordPress/wordpress.org/wordpress.org/public_html/wp-content/themes/pub/wporg-openverse/README.md

     **Manual:**
     If you prefer a manual approach, you can also set up your own WordPress instance and load both the `wporg` (parent) and `wporg-openverse` (child) themes into the `wp-content/themes` directory.
+You must also load the MU plugins and activate them using the `mu-plugins.php` file.

-3. Activate and customize the theme.
+4. Activate and customize the theme.

     1. Log into `/wp-admin`.
     2. Under Appearance > Themes, activate the theme 'WordPress.org Openverse'.
     3. To change the embed URL, open the customizer at Appearance > Customize and update the value in the 'Openverse embed' panel.

-4. Test message passing.
+5. Test message passing.

     1. Change the Openverse embed to `/wp-content/themes/wporg-openverse/js/message_test.html`.